rustyb/aoc.go/README.md

-# Advent of go 2021
+## AOC Go

-My poor attempt at advent of code 2021
+My attempt at Advent of Code in Go.